-I feel very fortunate to be able to go direct to the Vanco greenhouse to buy their tulips and I am rarely without these beautiful flowers in my house throughout the winter and spring.
+I am rarely without these beautiful flowers in my house throughout the winter and spring.

 The tulips from Vanco Farms come in a vast array of colors and I can match up any color scheme of tablesetting with them.
 The pink ones I have chosen for today’s tablesetting are very delicate and procelain-like and they pop against their neighbouring white tulips.

 A dressy yet simplistic and uncluttered tablesetting.

 Thank you for visiting “the Bistro” today.
 Connect with “the Bistro” through the following social media: